Calm1403/School-Notes/README.md

-Think of it like this: a document within a subject is a list of topics; a document is a text file containing topics and a subject is a directory containing text files, typically representing a module.
+Think of it like this: a document within a subject is a list of topics; a document is a text file containing topics and a subject is a directory typically representing a module containing those text files.

 A topic is just a piece of particular information relevant to the parent subject contained within a document.